BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 then condense into a single blast output file and remove temp files:
 ~~~
-# when blast script has run concentrate all outputs into one file
+# when blast script has run, concentrate all outputs into one file
 cat out/* >> all_blast.out
 # should also write a script to remove the temp files
 ~~~